Enterprise Video Streaming Solutions: 8 Features to Look for in 2024

 3. Content Delivery Network (CDN)

-Another important feature for enterprise video streaming solutions is a powerful live-streaming CDN.
+Another important feature of enterprise video streaming solutions is a powerful live-streaming CDN.
 The term CDN is short for “Content Distribution Network.”

 Essentially, a CDN consists of a network of servers distributed around the world.
 High-speed internet cables connect this network to the broader internet.
 In short, CDN distributes live streams and enterprise video-on-demand (VOD) content to users around the world.